Searching for long time scales without fine tuning: Time scales for ensembles with different global constraints

-In our case are are interested in the mean--square value of the individual matrix elements, and the mean--square value of the activity variables $x_i$.
-But our basic model Eqs (\ref{eq:lin_dyn_wn}) and (\ref{noise1}) predicts that
+where the $g_\mu$'s are the Lagrange multipliers used to enforce the constraints~\cite{jaynes57, presse_principles_2013}.
+In our case, we are interested in the mean--square value of the individual matrix elements, and the mean--square value of the activity variables $x_i$.
+Because our basic model Eqs.~(\ref{eq:lin_dyn_wn}) and (\ref{noise1}) predicts that